Nix derivations are instructions (recipes) for building a Nix package.

 Nix expressions are evaluated to produce derivations (among other values).
 These derivations when realized usually produce the compiled binary packages.
 Sometimes, realizing a derivation can produce a Nix expression representing another derivation.
 This generated Nix expression too needs to be evaluated to its derivation before it can be realized.
 This secondary evaluation is achieved by

-ing from the derivation being evaluated, and is called “import from derivation” or IFD. -
+importing from the derivation being evaluated, and is called “import from derivation” or IFD. -

 First steps with Nix